EnginFrame (visualization, GUIs on CURC)¶

 NICE EnginFrame provides a 3d-accelerated remote desktop environment on an Nvidia GPU-equipped compute node.
-Coupled with the proprietary Desktop Cloud Visualization (DCV) VNC server, the EnginFrame service supports the use of common visualization applications in a typical desktop environment using only a modern web browser.
+Coupled with the proprietary Desktop Cloud Visualization (DCV) VNC server, the EnginFrame service supports the use of common visualization applications in a typical desktop environment via your web browser.

 From the welcome page, select “Views” from the available interfaces (or use this direct link).

 Provide your RC login credentials at the login prompt.
 You will be prompted to use a second authentication factor (e.g., the Duo mobile app) to log in.

 After logging in, you’ll see some “Remote Desktop” options in the list of services in the left sidebar.
 Choose the opton for the “Nvidia Quadro RTX 8000” (there may be two NVIDIA options; either will work fine).

 When starting a Remote Desktop session you may customize the resources allocated to the session and other characteristics of the dispatched Slurm job.
 In most cases the defaults will be adequate (i.e, no need to specify an account, nodelist or reservation).

 Once the session has started, an indicator of the running session appears in the Sessions list.
 EnginFrame will attempt to open the session automatically, but may be blocked by the browser.
 In that case, simply select the session from the list, or use the “click here” link in the notification text.